Matraville Sports High School

-Matraville Sports High School (abbreviated as MSHS) is a government co-educational comprehensive and specialist secondary school, with speciality in sports, located on Anzac Parade, Chifley, an eastern suburb of Sydney, New South Wales, Australia.
+Matraville Sports High School (abbreviated as MSHS) is a government co-educational comprehensive and specialist secondary school, with speciality in sports, located on Anzac Parade, Chifley, in the Eastern Suburbs of Sydney, New South Wales, Australia.

-Established in 1960 as Matraville High School, the school became a specialist high school in December 2001 and caters for approximately 300 students from Year 7 to Year 12.
+Established in 1960 as Matraville High School, the school became a specialist high school in December 2001 and caters for approximately 479 students from Year 7 to Year 12.
 The school is operated by the New South Wales Department of Education; the principal is Nerida Walker.
 Its alumni include Bob Carr and a number of professional sportsmen and women, with its tradition in producing prominent rugby league and rugby union players earning the school the description as a "great rugby nursery".
 Matraville Sports High School is a member of the NSW Sports High Schools Association.